vegama/pyteseo/README.md

 ## :recycle: Continuous integration (CI)

-* Build and deploy documentation on Github Pages -> github action `.github/workflow/documentation.yml`
+* Build and deploy documentation on Github Pages in [.github/workflows/docs.yml](.github/workflows/docs.yml)
-* Precommit hooks for formats and linting --> `.pre-commit-config.yaml`
+* Install and test package in diferent environments in [.github/workflows/tests.yml](.github/workflows/tests.yml)
-* :warning: `UNDER DEVELOPMENT` :construction: Install and test package in diferent environments --> github action `.github/workflow/test_installation.yml`
+* Precommit hooks for formats and linting in [.pre-commit-config.yaml](.pre-commit-config.yaml)

-*For all the SO (Windows, Linux, Mac), and python versions (>=3.7)*
+*For Linux, Windows, MacOS and compatible python versions defined in installation section*

 ---